entando/entando-docs/vuepress/docs/v6.3.2/tutorials/samples/pda-tutorial.md

 - A general purpose UX layer created from micro frontends that can be implemented for any business process or task engine.
 The UX layer can serve data via the included Entando integration adapter or by implementing a set of interfaces on the server side.
 - A Spring Boot microservice backend providing a pluggable interface for the injection of underlying processes or automation toolkits.
 The interfaces and steps for creating a new PDA backend implementation are described in further detail [here](../samples/pda-technical-guide.md).

-This tutorial will guide you through installing the PDA plugin using the Entando Component Repository (ECR) and an Entando bundle.
+This tutorial will guide you through installing the PDA plugin using the Entando Component Repository (ECR) and an Entando Bundle.
 This exercise demonstrates the scope of process automation enabled by integrating the following:

 - Custom Micro Frontends (MFEs)
 - Backend for Frontend (BFF) microservice